 The best way to discover Picton, enjoy the fresh country air and learn about the local heritage is on foot.
 The free self-guided Picton Walking Tour is great for the whole family and takes visitors through the town to gorgeous heritage buildings and stops of interest or significance.
 The vibrant Argyle street boasts a charming outdoor shopping centre with a number of local and artisan businesses including gift shops, cafés, restaurants and grocers.

-The Botanic Garden is a popular visitation point and the Historic Picton Walking Tour offers a chance to view a number of heritage buildings, bridges, and tunnels.
-There is also a significant rail heritage, with a unique railway viaduct still in use on the main southern line as well as the Redbank Range Tunnel, fondly known by locals as the Mushroom Tunnel.
+The Botanic Gardens are only a short 10 minute stroll from main hub of Argyle Street and a great locations for a picnic and letting the kids play.
+Picton is also home to significant rail heritage with a unique railway viaduct still in use on the main southern line as well as the Redbank Range Tunnel, fondly known by locals as the Mushroom Tunnel.

 Visiting in May?
 The annual Illuminate festival lights up the town on the 3rd Saturday in May with stunning light installations, a lantern parade, live music, street stalls, kids rides and more.

 RV Dump Points